 The Native American Indian Dog is a feral breed of ancient origin, rarely found in the wild at present.
-Medium to large, they are characterized by a broad, angular-shaped head, prick, upright ears, slender muzzle, almond-shaped eyes bearing an intelligent look and a tightly curled tail.
+Medium to large, some of their characteristic features include a broad, angular-shaped head, prick, upright ears, slender muzzle, almond-shaped eyes bearing an intelligent look and a tightly curled tail.

 |Coat||Short and dense double coat: Undercoat – Dense, Waterproof; Outer coat: Longhaired|